mariusc/apple-sdk/README.md

 A representation of your iOS/OSX app on the Relayr Cloud.

-You create an object with the respective *appID*, *OAuthClientID*, *OAuthClientSecret*, and *redirectURI* given to you when you first create your application Application on [developer.relayr.io](https://developer.relayr.io).
+You create an object with the respective *appID*, *OAuthClientID*, *OAuthClientSecret*, and *redirectURI* generated when you first create your application on [the Developer Dashboard Apps section](https://developer.relayr.io/dashboard/apps/myApps).

   ```objective-c
   [RelayrApp appWithID:@"..."
 OAuthClientID:@"..."
 OAuthClientSecret:@"..." redirectURI:@"..." completion:^(NSError* error, RelayrApp* app){